Kipnuk, Alaska

 Kipnuk (Qipneq) is a census-designated place (CDP) in Bethel Census Area, Alaska, United States.
-At the 2010 census the population was 639, down from 644 in 2000.
+As of the 2020 census, Kipnuk had a population of 704.

 Kipnuk consists mostly of Yup'ik speaking Native Alaskans; the name means a "bend" referring to the bend in the (Qukaqliq) Kugkaktlik River where it is situated.
 The original settlement was situated along "Nukallpiarcunarli", a slough feeding into the (Qukaqliq) Kugkaktlik.
 This slough was thus named, because it was hard to detect.
 It was ideal for ambushing "Nukallpiaqs" or warrior/providers.

 History

 In October 2025, the low-lying town was severely damaged by the remnants of Typhoon Halong which caused flooding from ocean.

 Geography

 Kipnuk is located at (59.937619, -164.043926).

 According to the United States Census Bureau, the CDP has a total area of 19.6 sqmi, of which, 19.4 sqmi of it is land and 0.2 sqmi of it (1.22%) is water.

 Kipnuk is served by Kipnuk Airport.